aajtodd/smithy/rust/docs/planning/tasks.md

 After completing the trait implementation, we will move on to:

+1. Designing the model (container) APIs
-1. Model validation
+2. Model validation
-2. Selector implementation
+3. Selector implementation
-3. Code generation framework
+4. Code generation framework